scds/intro-voyant/instructions.md

 nav_order: 3
 ---

 After ensuring that you've followed the [Preparatory steps](preparation), open Voyant Tools and follow along with the workshop recording or slides.
+The 2022 materials are listed first, followed by materials from the workshop in 2020.

 ## 2022 Workshop recording